 The TMP/TWOK version were co-created by Shane Johnson and David Ziels.
 Frankly they are amazing and I am still in awe of them.

-Unfortunately the project was not picked up by Pocket Books. :(
+Unfortunately the book was not picked up by Pocket Books. :(

 As part of that book I was also to build some of the major rooms locations for the 1701-A in 3D but only completed the Officer's Lounge set.
-If I was to do it again I'd start from scratch with a different rendering approach with lessons learned from working on the various show's I've worked on., but I received some very nice praise for it from Mr. Michael Okuda who was an adviser for the book.
+If I was to do it again I'd start from scratch with a different rendering approach with lessons learned from working on "Eureka", and "Once Upon A Time", but I received some very nice praise for it from Mr. Michael Okuda who was an adviser to Shane.